zzz0906/LeetCode/README.md

 for 2 we need to find 1 the 1 position is 1.

 Oh, that's seems incorrect.
 We need to find the least distance, first less value. not least less value.

+We need to use a data structure which can find the closest less value.

+we seems to use stack is a good choice like above problem.
+First decrease then increase. or increase directly.

+But how can I use stack to finish the find the cloest mini value.

+### STD solution
+I read the std solution.
+I found that it push a 0 at the final.

+How can we use a stack to process the array.
+We can know that the answer if we face a decrease sequence we almost find an answer. like 4 5 6 5, then we can know we need to process the <5 pillar before this 5. in 4 5 6 5, the 6 5 is decreasing, and there almost are existing an answer. so we need to find in the increase sequece 4 5 6, which one is the most cloest to 5 but > 5 is 5. then we need to 5 6 5 this be an answer.
+5*3 6*1.
+Then we need to keep processing, becase 4 5 6 5, 5>4, we can keep add value.

+But,if we record the height of pillar,we cannot compute the distance.
+Thus, we record the index.
+4,5,6,5; 0,1,2,3, when index 3 coming, 1,2 pop out, then it turns into 0,3.
+Then because in the first, we add a zero at then final, it must out, then we can know that, the answer 4 can be 0,3,4.
+(4-0-1)*4 = 12 is the final answer.